 Research projects involving the use of human participants conducted by psychology faculty, staff, and students must be reviewed by Illinois State University’s Institutional Review Board (IRB) for compliance with the Office of Human Research Protections (OHRP) guidelines.
 This includes research conducted on and off-campus and research completed by graduate students for theses or dissertations.
-Proposals are first reviewed by the Department’s Expedited Review Panel (DERP), which are forwarded to the IRB.
+Proposals are reviewed by the IRB.
 In some cases, proposals will undergo additional ethical review.
 For example, a nursing home may require a separate review for research conducted at its facility, or Thomas Metcalf School, although part of Illinois State, conducts its own ethical review in addition to what is conducted by the IRB.
 Researchers with off-campus projects need to check with the external site to determine whether a separate review is required.

 Protecting Participant Rights

 Participation in research is voluntary for all potential subjects, including, but not limited to students enrolled in psychology courses in which some form of research participation is allowed or required.
 Moreover, participants have the right to withdraw from an ongoing study at any time without prejudice (i.e., with full compensation and no coercion to continue).
 Any published documents referring to data collected from human participants must protect the confidentiality of those participants.
-Unless the IRB approved an exemption, researchers must secure informed consent from participants before collecting data.
+Unless the IRB approved a waiver of consent, researchers must secure informed consent from participants before collecting data.
 Participants must be at least 18 years of age in order to give informed consent to participate in research; parent/guardian consent is required for any participant under the age of 18.
+Permission from a legally authorized representative is required if a participant is 18 or older but does not have the mental capacity to consent on their own.
 The informed consent should include a description of the study, nature of participation, duration and purpose, possible risks and benefits, assurances regarding confidentiality, right to withdraw without penalty, and opportunities for participants to have questions or concerns regarding the research addressed.
-The IRB Protocol Submission Form includes specific guidelines for informed consent.
+The Research Ethics & Compliance website (http://research.illinoisstate.edu/ethics/human) includes specific guidelines for informed consent along with consent templates.

 Recruiting Participants through the Psychology Participant Pool

-- the security code word in the “Study Name”
+- the study code word in the “Study Name”

 - any participant requirements (“eligibility”), including a statement that participants must be at least 18 years of age (unless this requirement has been waived by the IRB for a particular study, or unless the researcher has made arrangements to obtain parent/guardian consent for students under the age of 18)